Prasadayus/Text-Emotion-Classification/README.md

   - Built a Sequential model with an Embedding layer, SimpleRNN layer, and Dense output layer.
   - Achieved an accuracy of approximately **89%** with this RNN model, which significantly outperforms traditional machine learning models that achieve **61-64%** accuracy.

+- **Gated RNN Model:**
+  - Enhanced the model by replacing the SimpleRNN layer with a `GRU` (Gated Recurrent Unit) layer.
+  - This improvement boosted the accuracy to **93.5%**, demonstrating a clear enhancement over the standard RNN.

 - **Model and Tokenizer Saving:**
-  - Saved the trained RNN model, tokenizer, and label encoder for future use.
+  - Saved the trained GRU model, tokenizer, and label encoder for future use.

 ### 3. Streamlit Application